OompahLoompah/Readings-Notes/Networking_for_Systems_Administrators/8-The_Domain_Name_System.md

 # Networking for Systems Administrators

-## Chapter 8: the Domain Name System
+## Chapter 8: The Domain Name System

 ### Domains and Zones
 - A zone within a zone is a child zone